Regulations on sexual harassment in the workplace in Montenegro

 6. Any other relevant information on workplace harassment?

-The law defines harassment (i.e. mobbing) as any active or passive conduct at work or in relation to work for an employee or group of employees, which is repeated, which is intended or represents a violation of the dignity, reputation, personal and professional integrity of the employee and which causes fear or creates a hostile, humiliating or offensive environment, deteriorates the working conditions or leads to the isolation of employees or results in them terminating their contract of employment or other contract on their own initiative (including encouraging or instigating others to do so).
-Mobbing behaviour includes sexual harassment.
+The law defines harassment (i.e. mobbing) as any active or passive conduct at work or in relation to work for an employee or group of employees, which is repeated, intends to cause, or results in a violation of the dignity, reputation, personal and professional integrity of the employee, and which causes fear, creates a hostile, humiliating, or offensive environment, deteriorates working conditions, or leads to the isolation of employees, or results in them terminating their contract of employment or other contract on their own initiative (including encouraging or instigating others to do so).
+Mobbing behaviour includes sexual harassment and is considered a serious violation of work duties.
+Additionally, with the amendments to the Criminal Code of Montenegro in December 2023, sexual harassment has been defined as a criminal offence.

 7. Are you aware of any sectors which have been particularly affected by, or concerned with, harassment?
 For example, where reports of complaints are high, or the media have exposed an issue, or regulators are taking action?